 Cloud services are much better than you would think in reducing your environmental impact.

-It allows you to access your data from anywhere around the world, without the need to carry a storage device at all times.
+By storing data online, you get to access your data from anywhere around the world, without the need to carry a storage device at all times.
 Cloud storage also gives you a large amount of storage, for free or for very cheap.

 This indirectly reduces your carbon footprint and curbs the amount of generated e-waste.

 7. Buy Energy Star Rated Electronics